bitnom/Trifecta/README.md

 # Trifecta

 Build framework for cross-platform PHP/HTML5/Python apps glued together with Nim.
+Trifecta allows you to write code once and deploy everywhere, even to your website front/back-ends.

 ## Why

-I'm always creating cross-platform apps for Android/iOS/Windows/Mac/Linux.
+I'm always creating cross-platform apps for Android/iOS/Windows/Mac/Linux lately.
 To do this, I use:

 * Nim for low-level systems programming (Very fast binaries).
 * Python for Kivy (Android & iOS), machine learning, and the vast amount of modules.